grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 :::

-Extension points can pass contextual information to the extensions they render, we refer to this data as `context`.
+Extension points can pass contextual information to the extensions they render; we refer to this data as `context`.
 Extension points defined in core Grafana additionally have a type definition available for these context objects.
 In the following example, we use this `context` in our component extension and also show how to use the static types.

 ```ts title="src/module.ts"